Seven of Pentacles

 The story of Isis and Osiris is fundamental to ancient Egyptian religion.

-The story involves a King with no heir (Osiris), his Queen (Isis) and a rival to the throne (Set - often seen as a force of chaos).
-Set kills Osiris (often via a drowning in the Nile) and takes the throne in his place.
+The myth of Isis and Osiris is fundamental to ancient Egyptian religion.
+The story involves a King with no heir (Osiris), his Queen (Isis), and a rival to the throne (Set, a force of chaos).
+Set kills Osiris (typically via a drowning in the Nile) and takes the throne in his place.
 The corpse is found by Isis and Gods friendly to her.
-Before she can do anything, Set realizes and snatches the corpse back, cutting Osiris into 14 pieces and burying them across the Kingdom.
+Before she acts, Set realizes his error and snatches the corpse back, hacking Osiris into fourteen pieces and scattering them across the Kingdom.

-Undaunted by this, Isis is fueled by love of her husband and the righteousness of her cause, and does not consider the impossibility of the task ahead of her.
-Instead she sets to work.
+Undaunted, Isis is fueled by the love of her husband and the righteousness of her cause.
+She ignores the impossibility of the task and sets to work.

-The resurrection magic is short lived however, and Osiris must return into the ground as the spirit of growth from the ground (and the fertility associated with the yearly Nile flooding) and God of the afterlife.
+The resurrection magic is short-lived.
+Osiris must return into the ground as the spirit of growth, governing the fertility associated with the yearly Nile floods as the God of the Afterlife.

 Horus grows to adulthood, defeating Set and reclaiming the throne.

-The death and rebirth of Osiris into the afterlife led to the intricate funerary tradition that ancient Egypt became well known for.
-Isis was seen as having the power of resurrection (as she resurrected Osiris) and played a major part in funerary rites as well as becoming the mother of all future Pharaohs through this story.
+The death and rebirth of Osiris led to the intricate funerary tradition defining Ancient Egypt.
+Isis wielded the power of resurrection, playing a major part in funerary rites and cementing her role as the mother of all future Pharaohs.

-The card represents this story with each of Osiris’ corpse sections represented by one side of a pentacle, giving seven pentacles in all for the 14 pieces.
-Through the hard work of Isis, the parts join together to form future fertility in the desert (which was created by the yearly flooding of the Nile), as well as the birth of the future greatness of ancient Egypt through a line of Pharaohs.
+The card illustrates this myth.
+Each of Osiris’s corpse sections is represented by one side of a pentacle, giving seven pentacles for the fourteen pieces.
+Through the hard work of Isis, the parts join together to form future fertility in the desert (driven by the yearly flooding of the Nile), guaranteeing the future greatness of Ancient Egypt through a line of Pharaohs.

-Finally, it should be noted that the myth or Isis and Osiris was known to early Western civilization.
-It was recorded by the Ancient Greeks and others.
-It may be the root source of early Western cults based around the afterlife (such as Eleusinian mysteries) and the root of the archetype of the twice born God (such as Dionysus), as well as some early Christian iconography.
+The myth of Isis and Osiris was intimately known to early Western civilization, recorded extensively by the Ancient Greeks.
+It serves as the root source for early Western cults focused on the afterlife (the Eleusinian Mysteries), the archetype of the 'twice-born' god (Dionysus), and some early Christian iconography.

 Description and Symbology

 We see a woman (possibly the original prehistoric Isis) planting crops in the otherwise barren desert.
-Under the ground, we see seven pentacles growing into a future of possibility that will return the hard work.
+Under the ground, seven pentacles grow into a future of possibility that will return the hard work.

-Beside the woman we see a jackal representing the God Anubis.
-Anubis guides the dead to the afterlife, and was an earlier form of Osiris (his root is probably the original God of the afterlife as archaeology tells us he precedes the myth of Isis and Osiris).
+Beside the woman sits a jackal representing the god Anubis.
+Anubis guides the dead to the afterlife.
+He existed as an earlier form of Osiris (archaeology confirms he precedes the Isis and Osiris myth as the original god of the underworld).

-The jackal thus points to a much more spiritual card reading that transcends good work and its reward in this life and points to the balance of good work done in an entire life and its reward in the afterlife.
-The developing child now represents not the future but the soul as it grows through good work performed in this life.
+The jackal points to a profoundly spiritual reading that transcends immediate reward.
+It points to the balance of good work done across an entire lifespan, and its reward in the afterlife.
+The developing child beneath the earth represents not just the future, but the soul, growing through the arduous work performed in this life.

 The woman working the earth